davbeck/davbeck.github.io/_posts/2019-02-25-graphile-and-auth0.md

 You can add additional comments that will appear in the schema and GraphiQL by adding a second line like `@omit create,update\nThe primary identifier.`.
 </span>

-It's important to remember that these are appliced at the Graphile level, and are not strictly enforced.
+It's important to remember that these are applied at the Graphile level, and are not strictly enforced.
 That being said, it helps to create a clean, unified interface to the api.

 ---